 Edible Flint now has four community work groups and a Leadership Board that are responsible for carrying out the work of the organization by addressing specific issues and opportunities in our local food system. |

-The Garden Starters Program offers gardening resources that will help residents get started growing.
+The Garden Starters Program offers gardening resources that help residents get started growing.
 The garden kit includes a variety of plants and seeds that are designed to feed a family throughout the summer.
-Garden services include soil testing, tilling, compost delivery, hose filters, and rain barrels.
-Kits go on sale in March and are picked up at Distribution Day in May. |
+Kits go on sale in April and are picked up at Distribution Day on May 17th.

 Interested in the Garden Starters Program?
 Want to become involved in the planning of events?
 Join the Garden Starters work group!